 We May Be Able to Help You Navigate the Appeals Process

-A Mobile workers’ compensation lawyer from the Morris Bart law firm may be able to help you navigate the appeals process or take other steps to pursue compensation.
-We may be able to gather evidence to prove your work-related injuries and show the insurance company that you qualify for benefits.
+A workers’ compensation attorney in Mobile may be able to help you navigate the appeals process or take other steps to pursue compensation.
+We can gather evidence to prove your work-related injuries and show the insurance company that you qualify for benefits.

-- Your employer not filing or incorrectly filing the proper reports and paperwork.
+- Your employer didn’t file the proper reports and paperwork

-- Your employer refusing to believe your injuries are the result of a workplace accident.
+- Your employer didn’t believe your injuries resulted from a workplace accident

-- The insurance carrier denying your claim for another reason.
+- The insurance carrier denying your claim for suspicions of fraud

 Talk to a Member of Our Mobile Workers’ Compensation Team